arienshibani/hallofresh.no/README.md

     * Make sure the `.env` file gets created at the root of the repository.
     * Ask repo admin for access if you would like to contribute.

-3. ⚙️ Run the app  `npm run dev -- --open`
+4. ⚙️ Run the app  `npm run dev -- --open`

 The application should now be available locally via your webbrowser 👉 <http://localhost:5173/>.

-## Contribute?
+## Contributing 🤝

-Want to share a good recipe?
-Send them in as a `JSON` object and I'll add it to the database.
+Want to share a good recipe or do you have a meal plan you'd like to share?
+Feel free to contribute by [sending it to me](mailto:aaari94@gmail.com?subject=Hallofresh feedback)!

 ### Example recipe object

 Depicted below is an example recipe object.

 ```json